Land 2 Air

 Blended Visa Office-Referred (BVOR) Program: The BVOR program blends elements of both the Government-Assisted and Privately Sponsored Refugee Programs.
 It matches refugees identified for resettlement by the UNHCR with private sponsors in Canada.
 The government provides up to six months of financial support, while the private sponsors provide another six months of financial support and up to a year of social and emotional support.

-Joint Assistance Sponsorship (JAS) Program: This program is designed for refugees who need more than the basic support provided under other programs due to special needs, such as trauma from violence or torture, medical disabilities, or effects of systemic discrimination.
+Joint Assistance Sponsorship (JAS) Program: This program is for refugees who require the services over and above the minimal services offered under other programs because of reasons like; trauma, violence, torture, medical condition among others due to discrimination.
 Sponsors commit to providing longer-term support, typically for up to 24 months, and in some cases, up to 36 months.

 Protected Temporary Residents Class: This is a lesser-known pathway which includes individuals in urgent protection need who might not qualify as refugees but are nonetheless in vulnerable situations.
 This class allows for more flexible responses in extraordinary humanitarian and compassionate situations.